ayush9304/Flight/README.md

 2. More complex models.
 3. More interatactive because webpages use ajax functionality (eg., fetch) written in javascript.
 4. Converts html template to downloadable pdf.

+### Installation

+- Install Python3.9 from [here](https://www.python.org/downloads/) manually.
+- Install project dependencies by running `py -m pip install -r requirements.txt`.
+- Make and apply migrations by running `py manage.py makemigrations` and `py manage.py migrate`.
+- Create superuser with `py manage.py createsuperuser`.
+This step is optional.
+- Run the command `py manage.py runserver` in project directory to run the web server.
+- Open web browser and goto `127.0.0.1:8000` url to start using the web application.